01-edu/public/subjects/series/README.md

 ### Instructions

-Create a function `series` that works takes an array of async functions.
+Create a function `series` that takes an array of async functions.
 It must execute them in series and return the results in order.